 To find out more contact NAWT on 020 8950 0177 (0900 to 1700 Monday to Friday) or visit www.nawt.org.uk.

-The charity strives for a day when all racing greyhounds retire to loving homes and are treated with compassion and kindness.
+Their Vision: "Greyhound Trust strives for the day when all racing greyhounds retire to loving homes and are treated with compassion and kindness"

 The society receives no government or lottery funding and relies on public donations to continue their vital work protecting, rescuing and caring for Scotland's abandoned, hurt and defenceless animals.